 Lippmann has a personal interpretation of Darwin’s evolution theory.
-In order to fit his plan he proposes a new theory on “The sublimation” of impulses, hoping that negative impulses will be destroyed and replaced by positive ones.
-However his conclusions are incompatible with the pragmatic philosophy of J. Dewey.
+In order to fit his plan he proposes a new theory: “The sublimation” of impulses, hoping that negative impulses will be destroyed and replaced by positive ones.
+Unfortunately his conclusions are incompatible with the pragmatic philosophy of J. Dewey.
 Both agreed, however, that classical philosophy has remained blind to the reality of impulses.
 Impulses and desires are the only source of energy available to humans.
-Instead of trying to destroy them by repression when they are badly “domesticated”, it is better to “domesticate” them than to destroy them.
-In the future the old moral prohibitions will be “sublimated”, in line with freudian theories.
+Instead of trying to destroy them by repression when they are badly “domesticated”, it is better to “improve” them rather than destroy them.
+In the future the old moral prohibitions will be “sublimated”, in line with Freudian theories.

 The new Democracy

 The whole question is: who can become the political operator of such sublimation?
 Who can decide what is good and what is bad?
 Should such an evaluation be carried out horizontally through the action of citizens and their social interactions, as J. Dewey wishes, or on the contrary through a vertical logic where the State decides for the citizens through the “excellence” (?) of the experts?
 For W. Lippmann, “the mass” is incapable of producing this necessary sublimation of impulses.
 Consequently, the vertical logic will apply: The State, i.e. the experts, will decide how to readapt the human species without the control of the citizens!
 Is this the first symptom of W. Lippmann’s anti-democratic convictions?